 I work a lot with biomechanics and science of movement but in a relaxed and informal way, guided by empathy and intuition.
 Instead of a lab my working space is a kitchen, both literally and metaphorically.

 My movement journey has been paved by various injuries and an unstoppable urge for learning in the process of overcoming them.
 I often felt my body was too fragile to follow my pace of life.

 In 2008 I left a career in corporate law with a recurrent back pain and not being able to feel parts of my left foot.
-I completed my first 200 hour yoga teacher training with the Yoga Federation of Serbia back in my home country. in 2012, I went on to complete a residential 900 hour yoga teacher training at the Yoga Institute Santacruz in Mumbai, India and spent a couple of months volunteering at health camps and workshops that the Institute regularly held for the locals.
-Coming back to England, I continued studying with Yogacampus and attending intensives and immersions in London primarily focusing on yoga as therapy.
-After years of teaching, studying and a dedicated daily practice I managed to restore my feet and rarely had any back pain.
+I completed my first yoga teacher training with the Yoga Federation of Serbia back in my home country.
+In 2012 I continued my yoga studies in India, spending three months at the Yoga Institute Santacruz in Mumbai and volunteering at health camps and workshops that the Institute regularly held for the locals.
+Coming back to England, I went on studying with Yogacampus and attending intensives and immersions in London primarily focusing on yoga as therapy.
+After years of studying, teaching and a dedicated daily practice I managed to fully restore my feet and rarely had any back pain.

-I wanted to understand why injuries happen and how to avoid them in the first place.
+I wanted to understand why injuries happen and how to avoid them in the first place

 Longer I work with movement and the body, more I realise, the progress is defined not by one time achievements, but by general blurring of the border between exercise and life.